docker/docs/_includes/admin-users.md

 ## Export members

-Organization owners can export a CSV file containing the organization's members.
+Owners can export a CSV file containing all members.
-The CSV file contains the following fields:
+The CSV file may contain the following fields:

  * **Name**: The user's name.
  * **Username**: The user's Docker ID.
  * **Email**: The user's email address.
  * **Type**: The type of user.
 For example, **Invitee** for users who have not accepted the organization's invite, or **User** for users who are members of the organization.
- * **Permissions**: The user's organization permissions.
+ * **Permission**: The user's organization permissions.
 For example, **Member** or **Owner**.
  * **Teams**: The teams where the user is a member.
 A team is not listed for invitees.
  * **Date Joined**: The time and date when the user was invited to the organization.
+ * **Member of Organizations**: All organizations the user is a member of within a company.
+ * **Invited to Organizations**: All organizations the user is an invitee of within a company.
+ * **Account Created**: The time and date when the user account was created.

-To export a CSV file of the organization's members:
+To export a CSV file of the members:

 1. Sign in to {{ product_link }}{: target="_blank" rel="noopener" class="_"}.
 2. {{ member_navigation }}